MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-access-a-calendar-as-a-delegate-by-using-ews-in-exchange.md

 ---
-title: "How to Access a calendar as a delegate by using EWS in Exchange"
+title: "Access a calendar as a delegate by using EWS in Exchange"
 manager: sethgros
 ms.date: 3/9/2015
 ms.audience: Developer